ranajayiag/example-gha-express/README.md

 1. Run `npm run deploy`
 2. Once complete, access the API on the API gateway URL printed in the console output

+> Don't forget to put /api or /swagger on the end of the URL